microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-sbc-mplab-mcc/README.md

 ## Process Computer Module Implementation

-To implement the emulated Raspberry Pi-based SBC functionality , PIC16F15244 Curiosity Nano Evaluation Kit is used which will be referred as “process computer”.
+To implement the emulated Raspberry Pi-based SBC functionality , PIC16F15244 Curiosity Nano Evaluation Kit is used, which will be referred as “process computer”.

-The process computer-side firmware for the system power supply control demo is developed to emulate the power-down feature of the process computer.
-The process computer will send out a power-down command to the supply control module when a switch press event is detected.
+For the system power supply control demo the process computer is developed to emulate the power-down feature of the process computer.
+It will send out a power-down command to the supply control module when a switch press event is detected.

 This power-down command triggers the shutdown of the regulator by the supply control module’s microcontroller.
 The command also contains the time duration the system will be turned OFF.
 The command consists of an ASCII string for cross platform support: S (number of seconds), where the first byte is the character ‘S’ and the following six characters are the shutdown duration in seconds (for example, ‘S007200’ represents 7200 seconds, or two hours, of system power-down).